CornelisSchwenk/PPE/README.md

 git clone git@github.com:CornelisSchwenk/PPE.git
 cd PPE
 ```
-Create the directories CODE/, DATA/ and PLOTS/
+Create the directories CODE/, DATA/ and PLOTS/.
+Download Data from Zenodo and place in DATA/

 Copy all files from this repo into CODE/

 Navigate to CODE/

 Install required Julia packages:

 ```bash